Akashic101/blog/src/blog/2024-01-06-All-Features/2024-01-06-All-Features.md

 };{% endraw %}
 ```

+Additional the size of the entire build is shown at [https://blog.davidmoll.net/stats](https://blog.davidmoll.net/stats)

 ## Font-Awesome

 On my [about-me](https://blog.davidmoll.net/about-me/) page I am using Font-Awesome to display a few SVG's of a few skills I have and ways to reach me.
 To minimize the size of the icons and remove icons I do not need I am using two plugins, [fortawesome-brands-11ty-shortcode](https://github.com/vidhill/fortawesome-brands-svg-11ty-shortcode) and [fortawesome-regular-svg-11ty-shortcode](https://github.com/vidhill/fortawesome-regular-svg-11ty-shortcode)